 Your personal statement must present a full account of why you feel you were unable to satisfactorily complete the semester.
 The extenuating circumstances must have been of major proportion and beyond your control.

 Your personal statement must:

-- be clear and concise, yet fully explain the situation - include important reference dates - adequately explain the extenuating circumstances that prevented you from satisfactorily completing the semester the most convincing evidence will be from professionals who worked with you during the course of the illness or crisis and not from professionals who saw you after the trauma.
+- be clear and concise, yet fully explain the situation - · include important reference dates - adequately explain the extenuating circumstances that prevented you from satisfactorily completing the semester

 Step 3: Supporting documentation must: